iExecBlockchainComputing/documentation/help/migration.md

 ## JS library

-Upgrade iExec SDK JS library to v8 in your project's dependencies.
+Upgrade the iExec SDK JS library to v8 in your project's dependencies.

-Then, migrate your assets in a similar way to CLI.
+Then, migrate your assets in a similar way as with the CLI.

 ```bash
 npm i iexec@8